WHAT MAKES A CAT OR KITTEN ELIGIBLE FOR THE FOSTER TO ADOPT PROGRAM?

-There are lots of reasons why we might put a cat into our Foster To Adopt program.
-Oftentimes these felines are incredibly sweet at their foster homes but have a hard time handling all the sights, sounds, and smells at Petsmart.
+There are lots of reasons why we might put a cat, or even in some cases a kitten, into our Foster To Adopt program.
+Oftentimes these felines are incredibly sweet at their foster homes but have a hard time handling all the sights, sounds, and smells at PetSmart.
 Not every cat responds well to being in a cage, and can you blame them?
-We call it “not performing well”, because the sad reality is that people at the store are looking for cats that are super playful and super cuddly and want to be held, and while these Foster To Adopt cats may fit those descriptions in real life they get too terrified at Petsmart to let their true personalities shine, and potential adopters never see how special they really are.
+We call it “not performing well”, because the sad reality is that people at the store are looking for cats that are super playful and super cuddly and want to be held, and while these Foster To Adopt cats may fit those descriptions in real life they get too terrified at PetSmart to let their true personalities shine, and potential adopters never see how special they really are.
 Despite how much our Adoption Counselors try to reassure people, it’s hard to commit to taking home a cat based on a personality that someone says they have, but that you haven’t witnessed firsthand.
 With our Foster To Adopt program, potential adopters are given the opportunity to interact and bond with these cats in a more natural setting and over a longer period of time, which allows you to see their true personalities and better determine whether they’re a good fit for your household.

 The amount of time you need to wait for a successful introduction varies with each pet – your current pets and new foster may be comfortable in less time than that, or they may need a little more time than a week.
 Give them as long as they need!